 Procedures: In-office hair removal methods whose results last longer than self-care methods include:

 - Laser hair removal: A laser beam is passed over affected areas to damage hair follicles and prevent hair from growing.
 This usually requires multiple treatments.
 Laser treatments are appropriate for unwanted hair that is black, brown or auburn.

 - Electrolysis: After a numbing cream is applied, a tiny needle is inserted into each hair follicle.
 The needle emits a pulse of electric current to damage and destroy the follicle.
 This might require multiple treatments.
 Patients with naturally blond or white hair, electrolysis typically experience better results with electrolysis than laser treatments.

 WHAT ARE SOME HOME REMEDIES?

-Self-care methods such as plucking, shaving, waxing, bleaching and using chemical depilatories are temporary ways of removing unwanted hair.
-While these are all effective treatments for mild hirsutism, they can irritate the skin, and must be repeated for continued success.
+Self-care methods such as plucking, shaving, waxing, bleaching, and chemical depilatories are temporary ways of removing unwanted hair.
+While these are all effective treatments for mild hirsutism, they can irritate the skin and be repeated for continued success.

 HOW CAN MY DERMATOLOGIST HELP?

 Patients often experience embarrassment and anxiety as a result of their acne.
 The psychological effects can impact social lives and in extreme cases, even employment.
 Treatment of acne usually leads to a significant improvement in self-esteem.